-From craggy coastlines and sweeping beaches to snow-capped mountains and verdant forests, New Zealand is a stunner.
+On a New Zealand superyacht charter your itinerary options are endless.
+From craggy coastlines and sweeping beaches to snow-capped mountains and verdant forests, New Zealand is a stunner to see by yacht .
 Charter a superyacht here and have an adventure of a lifetime, just don’t miss these six must-visit places when cruising the North Island.

-Bestowed with incredibly diverse and astoundingly beautiful landscapes, New Zealand offers outdoor adventures galore.
+Bestowed with incredibly diverse and astoundingly beautiful landscapes, New Zealand charters offer outdoor adventures galore.
 But, you don’t have to be actively inclined to enjoy this spectacular country as wineries, dynamic cities and a fascinating history also form part of its appeal.

-However you wish to to spend your luxury yacht charter in New Zealand, be rest assured that the North Island has it all.
+However you wish to to spend your New Zealand luxury yacht charter, be rest assured that the North Island has it all.
 Read on to discover the six best places to visit while exploring by superyacht.

-Lush walking trails, golden sand beaches and unspoilt islands are all within easy reach, but it’s certainly worth planning a few days into your itinerary to explore New Zealand’s largest city.
+Lush walking trails, golden sand beaches and unspoiled islands are all within easy reach, but it’s certainly worth planning a few days into your luxury yacht charter itinerary to explore New Zealand’s largest city.

 Auckland, after all, regularly ranks as one of the world’s most liveable cities.
 With 48 volcanic hills scattered about, a dynamic dining scene, museums, art galleries and designer shops, there is much to keep you and your charter party entertained.